gri-gus/streamdeck-python-sdk/README.md

 [Proxy Manager](https://github.com/gri-gus/proxymanager-streamdeck-plugin) - Plugin for enabling and disabling proxies on MacOS.
 Periodically polls the proxy status through a separate thread.

+[One-time password](https://github.com/gri-gus/otp-streamdeck-plugin) - Plugin for generating one-time passwords, like in Google Authenticator.
+Has several Actions.
+Supports MacOS and Windows.